Huray-hub/eclass-utils/assignment/README.md

 - **Inclusion of expired assignments**: usually there are expired assignments from previous years.
 (default = false)

+- Include only favortie courses: fetch only courses marked as 'favorites'.
+(default = false)

 - **Exclusion of selected courses**: there are courses that do not have assignments.
 (default = empty)